domfarolino/browser/mage/README.md

 The previous section illustrates sending a message over a bound message pipe to another process, using a single remote/receiver pair that spans the two processes.
-But usually you don't want to have a single interface responsible for every single message that spans two processes.
+But usually you don't want just a single interface responsible for every single message sent between two processes.
 That leads to bad layering and design.
-Rather, you often want something like:
+Rather, you often want tightly scoped interfaces like the following:

 ```
 ┌─────────────────────────┐             ┌──────────────────────────┐